All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact admissions@gfcmsu.edu.

 Credits: 3

-Term: (F, S, Su, all based on sufficient demand)
+Term: (F, S, Su, all based upon sufficient demand)

 This course provides an overview of early childhood history, practice and relevant issues.
 It focuses on program philosophies and the importance of developmentally appropriate practices in early childhood settings.
 Students will learn unique needs of young children and families and about the professional opportunities in the field of early childhood education.